-Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures The Reserves and Sustainability Committee has specific responsibility for overseeing health, safety, environment, climate and other sustainability matters.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives The Reserves and Sustainability Committee has specific responsibility for overseeing health, safety, environment, climate and other sustainability matters.
 These matters form part of our annual budget and performance objectives, which are monitored and reported on regularly.
 We have incorporated specific safety and GHG emissions targets into our short-term incentive plan scorecard.
 The Board has oversight for the activities of the Reserves and Sustainability Committee and the Human Resources and Compensation Committee.
-In relation to climate change and the reduction of the company's carbon footprint, the committee provides oversight of policies and standards, reviews performance and discusses future opportunities.
-This committee meets quarterly and reviews benchmarking, performance and initiatives that are put in place to manage climate related risks and reports to the Board as important matters arise.
-In alignment with the Task Force on Climate-related
+In relation to climate change and the reduction of the company's carbon footprint, the committee provides oversight of policies and standards, reviews

-Monitoring and overseeing progress against goals and targets for addressing climate-related issues Financial Disclosures (TCFD), we have identified two types of climate-related risks: 1) physical risks, which are risks associated with physical impacts from climate change, and 2) transition risks, which are regulatory and business risks related to the transition to a lower-carbon economy.
-Management presents to the relevant Board committees and the full board on these topics and the relevant committees and the full board provide guidance, approve budgets for the plans to be implemented and review and approve the company's disclosures of the major risks faced by the company which include climate related issues.
+Monitoring performance and discusses future opportunities.
+This implementation and committee meets twice a year to review performance of benchmarking, performance and initiatives put in objectives place to manage climate-related risks, reporting to the Overseeing major Board after each committee meeting. capital expenditures, acquisitions and In alignment with the Task Force on Climate-related divestitures Financial Disclosures (TCFD), we have identified two Monitoring and types of climate-related risks: 1) physical risks, which overseeing progress are risks associated with physical impacts from against goals and climate change, and 2) transition risks, which are targets for addressing regulatory and business risks related to the transition climate-related issues to a lower-carbon economy.
+Management presents to the relevant Board committees and the full Board on these topics.
+The Board provides guidance, approves budgets for the plans to be implemented and reviews and approves the company's disclosures of the major risks faced by the company, including climate-related issues.